VolatianaYuliana/Todo-List-app/README.md

 This project is a Todo List app with authentication functionality.
 It allows users to create, edit and delete to-dos.

 ## Features
-- Create a user accoun
+- Create a user account
-- Log in to an existing user accoun
+- Log in to an existing user account
 - View list of personal task
-- Add a new tas
+- Add a new task
 - Mark a task as complete
 - Edit an existing task
 - Delete a task